adrian-erlikhman/coding-portfolio/README.md

 # Coding Portfolio

-This repository collects full stack development project templates focused on web development and API/back-end systems.
-Each project directory contains a detailed README with setup instructions, core features, and a roadmap for implementation.
+This repository houses structured project templates for a variety of full-stack web development and API projects.
+Each project folder includes a detailed README with setup steps, feature lists, and a development roadmap.

 ## Category Overview

-### Full Stack Development
+### Core Software Categories
 - **Web Development**
   - Personal Portfolio Website
   - Interactive SafeJew Platform